 At the outset, one critical requirement is to have a curious outlook when approaching operational projects and interacting with business data.
-Beyond the technical competence, an individual should feel intensely motivated to understand organization-wide process challenges and then overcome them through building, maintaining and improving data-enabled platforms and tools.
-A hyper-connected business environment has necessitated the shift of data analysis from collection and access to generating multiple inferences that are not only highly relevant but also those that occur in real-time.
+Beyond the technical competence, an individual should feel intensely motivated to understand organization-wide process challenges and then overcome them through building, maintaining and improving data-enabled business intelligence platforms and tools.
+A hyper-connected business environment has necessitated a shift in data analytics from collection and access to generating multiple inferences that are not only highly relevant but also those that occur in real-time.
 In fact, businesses are investing resources to develop decision frameworks that supplement real-time inferences with pre-emptive analysis.

 The buzz around artificial intelligence and big data is gaining genuine acceptance from companies mainly because businesses have understood that it is no longer a fashionable trend to latch onto, rather a vital asset to drive strategies and truly influence bottom lines.
 Big data is big only if the insights it produces indicate disruptive business impact.